ikeony/ikeony-challenge/README.md

-However, from my experience with node deployments, usually an environment file could be used (one for dev, staging/qa, prod), or some way to load different environment variables to production.
+From my experience with node deployments, usually an environment file could be used (one for dev, staging/qa, prod), or some way to load different environment variables to production.

 Test files would be added (either for unit testing or integration testing with Jest).